 [Note: This unit is based on the 5E Model.
 If you are not familiar (or find yourself confused as you read on), you may want to check out this Quick Guide to the 5E Model.]

 Then, they dive into a jigsaw activity where they are introduced to one biome.
-They learn about their assigned biome and decide, can a cactus live here?
+They learn about their assigned biome and decide if a cactus can live there.
 Then, they present their biome to the class along with their conclusions.

 This gives students a quick overview of the biomes, and it gets them thinking about the interaction between living things and their nonliving environment.